Thinking about going to law school in Minnesota? Read on to learn more about the top law schools in this state!

 Bob Dylan is regarded as one of the greatest songwriters of all time.
 With popular hits like “blowin’ in the wind” and “like a rolling stone,” he was often hailed as the Shakespeare of his era and even won a Nobel Prize for Literature in 2016.

 This famous songwriter’s fame began in Minnesota, where he was born, developed a love for music, and got started in the industry!
 Minnesota can be your first step to success as well, even if you aren’t a great singer!

-Minnesota is also well known as a legal and economic hub, and has several excellent law schools for aspiring lawyers!
+Minnesota is also well known as a legal and economic hub, and it has several excellent law schools for aspiring lawyers!
 If you’d like to learn more about how to begin your prosperous legal career in this state, this guide will explore the three greatest law schools in Minnesota, their important admission stats, and more!